jrandj/redhat/README.md

         dnf history redo 22
         ```

-    * To add a repository to the yum config manager:
+    * To add a repository using the dnf config manager:
         ```shell
-        yum-config-manager --add-repo <url>
+        dnf config-manager --add-repo <url>
         ```

-    * To enable a repository to the yum config manager:
+    * To enable a repository using the dnf config manager:
         ```shell
-        yum-config-manager --enablerepo <repository>
+        dnf config-manager --enablerepo <repository>
         ```

-    * To disable a repository to the yum config manager:
+    * To disable a repository using the dnf config manager:
         ```shell
-        yum-config-manager --disablerepo <repository>
+        dnf config-manager --disablerepo <repository>
         ```

     * To create a repository: